AdamEzzat1/Deep_Learning_NLP/README.md

  3. Notebooks
-The notebooks below contain the data analysis and ML code used for this project.
-Due to the intensive computing requirements for running the neural networks, the ML models were broken down into separate notebooks so they could be run in parallel in a high performance cloud computing environment.
+The notebooks below contain the data analysis and ML and DL code used for this project.
-    - [Car Depreciation] (https://github.com/sethorus30/Car_depreciation-analysis/blob/main/Capstone_machine_learning-depreciation_per_year_compounded.ipynb) Trying to figure out what was the main cause for the cars' compunded depreciation, which features played a bigger role in a car retaining their value over an extended period of time
+    - [Sentiment Analysis](https://colab.research.google.com/drive/1_cv9MBxy8kB6xCd2k2Vr-VOpLpTIhiQn?usp=sharing) Trying to figure out the general sentiment of the airlines as well as the Sentiment of the individual airlines, aside from deep learning also did machine learning models to confirm that deep learning was the best approach as well as word clouds to show the most predictive words for the airlines both in general as well the the words most associated with the individual airlines